-We're doing our best to bring you everything you need to know about your visit to Asheville.
+We're doing our best to bring you everything you need to know about your visit to Portland.
 If you can't find something here or elsewhere on this site, let us know by using our Contact Page, and we'll be sure to add it!

-The New Annual Meeting Mentor Program
+Annual Meeting Mentor Program

 Women in AEG/AWG Luncheon

-Thursday, September 19 – 12:00pm-1:30pm
+Thursday, September 17 – 12:00pm-1:30pm

 Young @Heart Student/Professional Special Event

-Tuesday, September 17, 2019 - 8:00-10:00pm
+Tuesday, September 15, 2020 - 8:00-10:00pm

-This social event is a great way to start your week in Asheville.
+This social event is a great way to start your week in Portland.
 Make or Mingle with your friends in environmental and engineering geology while you enjoy free appetizers (and a free drink ticket if you arrive early!)
 Just a short walk from the hotel, This event is an excellent opportunity to build connections with peers, mentors, senior fellows, and potential employers.
 We encourage students and young professionals to join the event and welcome experienced professionals who are “young at heart!”
 (Students Free, all others $10)

 (compatible with all mobile devices and your computer)!

-The AEG 62nd Annual Meeting has gone mobile using Guidebook!
+The AEG 63rd Annual Meeting has gone mobile using Guidebook!

-We strongly encourage you to download our mobile guide to enhance your experience at AEG 62nd Annual Meeting.
+We strongly encourage you to download our mobile guide to enhance your experience at AEG 63rd Annual Meeting.
 You'll be able to plan your day with a personalized schedule, browse exhibitors, maps and general meeting info, and connect with other meeting attendees.